Geometric integration of ODEs using multiple quadratic auxiliary variables: Integral-preserving numerical integration using multiple quadratic auxiliary variables

 \subsection{Preservation of multiple integrals}

-The idea behind the reduced-degree midpoint rule is simply to introduce auxillary quadratic variables to write the system as an equivalent extended system that possesses only quadric integrals, then apply the midpoint rule and use the quadratic-integral-preserving property to exactly project the map back onto the original phase space.
-This can be applied directly to ODEs with multiple first integrals, therefore extending the reduced-degree midpoint method \eqref{rdmp2} to preserve multiple polynomial integrals is straight forward.
-Given an ODE with $m<n$ first integrals $H_i(\bx)\in\R_{d_i}[\bx]$ for $i=1,...,m$, then it is always possible to write the ODE in the following multi-skew-gradient form \cite{quispel1997solving,mclachlan1999geometric}
+The idea behind the MQAV midpoint rule is simply to introduce auxiliary quadratic variables to write the system as an equivalent extended system that possesses only quadric integrals, then apply the midpoint rule and use the quadratic-integral-preserving property to exactly project the map back onto the original phase space.
+This can be applied directly to ODEs with multiple first integrals, therefore extending the MQAV midpoint method \eqref{rdmp2} to preserve multiple polynomial integrals is straight forward.
+This approach yields a similar method to the multiple-integral-preserving discrete gradient methods outlined in \cite{mclachlan1999geometric,norton2015projection}, which we will now briefly outline.\\